Freshers: Here’s all you need to know about the Lancs’ college system

 Bowland College and Lonsdale College

-Bowland and Lonsdale both have the honour of being the oldest colleges at Lancaster University as they were both founded at the official opening of the university back in 1964.
+Bowland and Lonsdale both have the honour of being the oldest colleges at Lancaster, as they were both founded at the uni’s official opening back in 1964.
 But if we really want to get specific, Bowland is technically the oldest college as Lonsdale’s original buildings were not completed until the following year.

 Bowland College, named after the Forest of Bowland, is located in the heart of campus and houses students in numerous halls of residences, including Bowland Main, Bowland Tower, and Ash House.
 The love Bowlanders have for their college is…intense to say the least, with their college slogan being: “Bowland Til I Die”.